professional-practice/Transcription-Browser-Extension/README.md

 `../node_modules/.bin/webpack index.js --mode development --target web --devtool false -o main.js`

 To note: This is only needed to be done if changes are made to any of the .js files since I have included the main.js within this repo.
-If this does not work, install the specified versions of webpack and webpack-cli globally and run:
+If this does not work, install the specified versions of webpack and webpack-cli within the package.json globally and run:

 `webpack index.js --mode development --target web --devtool false -o main.js`